fakhrulaz/syseng-challenges/README.md

 To prevent it we should recall all the spam email from every mailbox.
 But, before we do that other O365 admin already search all the spam email using content search with "20210910_corpinfo" as a name

 ```
 a.
-Please provide workaround to prevent that spam attack appear again in our mailbox
+Tell us step-by-step to prevent that spam attack appear again in our mailbox
 b.
 Please provide powershell script to recall spam mail from every mailbox
 ```